Oregon sees push for strictest gun storage law in US

 Anderman said putting anything between a person’s impulse to take their own life and a gun could give the person a moment to reconsider.

 Suicides account for 85% of gun deaths in Oregon, said one of the lawmakers, Rep. Alissa Keny-Guyer, a Portland Democrat.
-The national rate is around 66%, according to Anderman.
+The national rate is around 66%, Anderman said.

-Safe storage could also reduce the number of school shootings, since most minors who commit those arracks obtain the gun from their home or the home of a family member or friend, Anderman said.
+Safe storage could also reduce the number of school shootings because most minors who commit those arracks obtain the gun from their home or the home of a family member or friend, Anderman said.

 A safe-storage law “can really address a whole host of gun related harm,” she said.